 Irrespective of which method you choose, keep an eye out for the following factors:

 Scope out how many users you expect to send your quick reference guides to.
-You’ll also need to find information on their educational background, experience level and age.
+You’ll also need to find information on their educational background, experience level and age so you can write your guide for a diverse array of users.

 Are your readers well-equipped with the tools they need to learn?
 Check whether they can access stable internet, computers and editing software that lets them pen down extra information.